Adaptive Deep Neural Network Inference Optimization with EENet: Methodology

-while satisfying the given average per-sample inference budget $B$ such that $\frac{1}{N} \sum_{n=1}^N c_{k_n} \leq B$.
-Here, $k_n$ denotes the minimum exit index where the computed utility score was greater or equal to the threshold of that exit, i.e. the assigned exit for the $n$th sample.
-The pair of exit utility scoring functions ($g_1, g_2 \hdots g_K$) and thresholds ($t_1, t_2, \hdots t_K$) that maximizes the validation accuracy while satisfying the given average budget are then used for early-exit enabled inference.
+Here, $k_n = min \{k | g_k(\boldsymbol{\hat{y}}_{n, k}) \geq t_k\}$ denotes the minimum exit index where the computed exit score is greater or equal to the threshold of that exit, i.e. the assigned exit for the $n$th sample.
+Exit scoring functions $g_k$ take the corresponding prediction score vector at exit-$k$ as input and return the exit score for that sample, which represents the likelihood of a correct prediction, i.e. $g_k(\boldsymbol{\hat{y}}) \triangleq P(y = \hat{y} | \boldsymbol{\hat{y}}, k)$.
+The pair of exit scoring functions ($g_1, g_2 \hdots g_K$) and thresholds ($t_1, t_2, \hdots t_K$) that maximize the validation accuracy while satisfying the given average budget are then used for early-exit enabled inference as will be explained at Section~\ref{sec:infer_opt} and illustrated in Figure~\ref{fig:infer}.

-\textbf{EENet Architecture: } Figure \ref{fig:arch} gives an overview of our early exit policy learning architecture for adaptive inference.
-We solve the problem of optimizing an early exit policy by developing a multi-objective optimization approach with the target variables $q_k$ and $r_k$, representing the correctness of a prediction and exit assignment at the $k$th exit such that where $\hat{y}_k \triangleq \argmax_{c \in \mathcal{C}}\hat{y}_{k,c}$.
-In addition, let us denote the confidence score vector $\boldsymbol{a}_k$ containing different measures based on maximum score, entropy and voting such that